Khushal1709/Mywebsite/README.md

 # Mywebsite
 Hello Folks!
-This is my portfolio site to showcase my skill.
+This is My Portfolio Site to Showcase My Skills.